markwragg/markwragg.github.io/_posts/2017-03-02-tilfmol-2-powershell-help.md

 Also if a help file has an online resource you can open that in a web browser by using the `-online` parameter with `get-help`.

----
-This concludes part two.
+---This concludes part two.
 There's a lot more to the PowerShell help system not covered here, as well as other commands you should be aware of such as `get-command` and (the very important) `get-member` which contribute greatly to the discoverability of PowerShell.
 These are covered in Month of Lunches, or give them a google.

 In part three of this series I cover some [things I learnt about PowerShell Remoting](http://wragg.io/tilfmol-3-powershell-remoting/), which is something that I hadn't had a need to experiment with previously.